jeffduda/PennU24Resource/README.md

+# Penn Quantitative Imaging Resource for Pancreatic Cancer

+## Mission
+Our mission is to facilitate the development of effective therapies for pancreatic ductal adenocarcinoma (PDA) via the applications of imaging tools.
+We strive to develop robust imaging tools in murine models of PDA and translate them to the clinic in settings of co-clinical imaging.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/jeffduda/PennU24Resource/edit/main/README.md) to maintain and preview the content for your website in Markdown files.